bowoan01/profile_devgenfour/PRD.md

-# Product Requirement Document (PRD)
+# 📘 Product Requirement Document (PRD)

 ## Devgenfour Company Profile Website

----

 ## 1. Background

-Devgenfour is a **software house** that has successfully handled multiple projects for various clients across different industries.
-However, the company currently lacks an **official website** to represent its brand, showcase its work, and attract new clients.
+Devgenfour is a **software house** that has successfully handled various projects for clients across different industries.
+However, the company currently does not have an **official website** to represent its brand, showcase its work, and attract new clients.

-The website will serve as **Devgenfour’s digital identity** — a professional platform that:
+This website will serve as **Devgenfour’s digital identity** — a professional platform that:

 * Highlights the company’s expertise and portfolio.
 * Builds credibility with potential clients and partners.